 What are the symptoms of rheumatoid arthritis?

-Rheumatoid arthritis (RA) is a chronic condition characterised by pain and inflammation in the joints.
+Rheumatoid arthritis (RA) is a chronic condition characterised by joint pain and inflammation.

 With RA, it’s typical for symptoms to intensify during periods known as ‘flare-ups’.
-Spells where symptoms improve or disappear completely are commonly called periods of remission.
+Spells where symptoms improve or disappear completely are commonly referred to as periods of remission.

 The wrist, hand, and knee joints are most commonly affected by RA.
 However, the condition can also affect organs and tissues throughout the body, including the heart, eyes, and lungs.